ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 {: artwork-align="center"}

 ## Topic and KDC Discovery at the Broker {#kdc-discovery}
 A Broker can offer a topic discovery entry point to enable clients to find topics of interest.
 The resource entry point thus represents a collection of related resources as specified in {{RFC6690}} and is identified by the resource type "core.ps.coll".
 A topic collection is a group of topic configuration resources that define topic properties and are identified by the resource type "core.ps.conf".
-An anonymous pub/sub client MAY request a collection of the topics present in the broker by making a CoAP GET request to the collection URI.
+An anonymous pub/sub client MAY request a collection of the topics present in the Broker by making a CoAP GET request to the collection URI.
 An anonymous pub/sub client MAY read the configuration of a topic by making a CoAP GET request to the topic configuration URI.
 (ToDo: Consider a discovery token to be consumed by the Broker for topic collection, and topic configuration?)